RexManglicmot/Hospital-Sepsis-Survival-Classification-via-Naives-Bayes/Sepsis-Survival-Classification-Naives-Bayes.md

 </center>

-**?????** According to the Center for Disease Control and Prevention, in a given year, 1 of 3 patients who have died within the hospital had sepsis during hospitalization, however, nearly 87% of sepsis cases starts before the patient goes to the hospital.[^1] It leaves hospitals institutions in a precarious situation.
+According to the Center for Disease Control and Prevention, in a given year, 1 of 3 patients who have died within the hospital had sepsis during hospitalization, however, nearly 87% of sepsis cases starts before the patient goes to the hospital.[^1] It leaves hospitals institutions in a precarious situation.
 How do ultimately help a patient get better and not be subjected to malpractice suits?

+A special acknowledgement to the University of Irvine Data Repository for providing this dataset.

 The dataset contains 4 clinical features as follows: